SUPSI-DEASS-CPPS/.github/profile/README.md

-# Centro competenze pratiche e politiche sanitarie (CPPS)
+# Competence Centre for Healthcare Practices and Policies (CPPS)

-Welcome to the official GitHub repository of the **Centro competenze pratiche e politiche sanitarie (CPPS)**, part of the Department of Business Economics, Health and Social Care at SUPSI (University of Applied Sciences and Arts of Southern Switzerland).
+Welcome to the official GitHub repository of the **Competence Centre for Healthcare Practices and Policies (CPPS)**, part of the Department of Business Economics, Health and Social Care at the University of Applied Sciences and Arts of Southern Switzerland (SUPSI).

 ## 🧭 About Us